-General Stud Book Definitions
+General Australian Stud Book definitions

-Australian Non- Thoroughbred Register That part of the official records containing the breeding lines of horses of predominantly Thoroughbred bloodlines which are not eligible for the Stud Book but which are eligible for Thoroughbred races in Australia.
-(This register was previously known as the Non-Stud Book Register).
-See page 15 for further information Australian Stud The name refers to either Book The officially published records of Thoroughbred bloodlines in Australia; or The Division of Racing Australia Pty Ltd (RA) which is responsible for the maintenance, accuracy, quality and integrity of those records Board of Directors Means the Board of Directors of Racing Australia Pty Ltd Fee Means the amounts quoted in the fee schedules produced by the Australian Stud Book.
+TERM DEFINITION Australian Non- Thoroughbred Register The part of the official records containing the breeding lines of horses of predominantly Thoroughbred bloodlines which are not eligible for the Australian Stud Book but which are eligible for Thoroughbred races in Australia.
+(This register was previously known as the Non-Stud Book Register.)
+Australian Stud Book Either (as applicable): (a) the officially published records of Thoroughbred bloodlines in Australia; or (b) the division of Racing Australia which is responsible for the maintenance, accuracy, quality and integrity of those records.
+(The Australian Stud Book has been a division of Racing Australia since 13 April 2015.) fee The amounts quoted in the fee schedules produced by the Australian Stud Book or otherwise charged by the Australian Stud Book.
 A standard fee refers to fees required for documentation submitted before or on the declared lodgement date.
-A late fee refers to fees required for documentation submitted after the declared lodgement date Keeper of the Stud Book The manager of the Australian Stud Book Official Records Includes the Australian Stud Book, the Australian Non-Thoroughbred Register and all the printed and electronic records that support them Person Includes any company, or corporation, or unincorporated body or firm, or partnership, or syndicate Registered In relation to a horse means that the horse has been named and accepted under that name by the Registrar of Racehorses to compete under the rules of racing.
-To be registered a horse must, under Australian Rule of Racing 15A, be first accepted into the Australian Stud Book or Australian Non-Thoroughbred Register Stewards Means the persons appointed as such in accordance with the Local Rules of a Principal Racing Authority and includes Deputy Stewards duly appointed.
+A late fee refers to fees required for documentation submitted after the declared lodgement date.
+Keeper of the Stud Book The manager of the Australian Stud Book. official records Includes the Australian Stud Book, the Australian Non-Thoroughbred Register and all the printed and electronic records that support them. person Includes any company, or corporation, or unincorporated body or firm, or partnership, or syndicate.
+Racing Australia Racing Australia Limited and any successor entity substantially carrying out its functions. registered A horse that has been named and accepted under that name by Racing Australia to compete under the Rules of Racing.
+To be registered, a horse must, under Australian Rule of Racing 27, be first accepted into the Australian Stud Book or the Australian Non-Thoroughbred Register.
+Rules of Racing The Australian Rules of Racing and any Local Rules of Racing of a Principal Racing Authority (as amended from time to time).
+Stewards The persons appointed as such in accordance with the Rules of Racing. these Rules The Rules of the Australian Stud Book (as amended from time to time).